+Effects of Gabion Steps on Hydraulic Jump Characteristics Downstream of Stepped Spillways

+Ashley M. Author, Ph.D.,1 Jackson Q. Writer,2 and Charlie O. Researcher, P.E., M.ASCE3

+1Head Engineer, Department of Civil and Environmental Engineering, Research State University, City, ST, 99999-1111; email: amauthor@rsu.edu (Corresponding author)

+2Researcher, Department of Civil and Environmental Engineering, Research State University, City, ST, 99999-1111; email: jqwriter@rsu.edu

+3Lead Scientist, Department of Civil and Environmental Engineering, International Research University, City, Country, 99999-1111; email: coresearcher@iru.edu

+ABSTRACT:

-The effect of gabion steps on the hydraulic jump characteristics downstream of stepped spillways In the present study, we explore hydraulic jumps and the rate of energy dissipation downstream of gabion stepped spillways under different flow regimes.
-By stepped spillways, we are referring to a set of steps where the steps start from crest of a spillway and continue to its downstream chute.
-The steps artificially roughen the bed and they also dissipate energy more than other spillway types.
-Gabion steps on stepped spillways can be suitable alternative to solid impermeable steps due to their economic advantages, easy to implement, stability through water pressure reduction and energy dissipation.
-Also, it should be noted that step configurations are important for an optimized hydraulic design.
-In this study, six stepped spillway models, including a solid spillway with solid steps and five models with gabion steps, were made with different step arrangements in a 26.6° slope (1 V:2 H) facility.
-The results showed that in stepped spillways with gabion steps and in the nappe flow regime, as a result of seepage flow through the pores of the aggregate and overflow passing the gabion step, there is an increased energy dissipation associated with a smaller sequent depth ratio, the relative length of jumps , and roller length compared to solid and impermeable steps.
-The reduction in the hydraulic jump depend on the flow regime and the arrangement of the gabion steps.
-For skimming flows, smaller energy dissipation rates were measured downstream of the gabion step.
-On average, when gabion steps are placed on all steps, the sequent depth ratio, jump length, and roller length decrease by 3.34 %, 8.61%, and 8.14% respectively, compared to solid steps.
-The maximum energy dissipation was measured at the downstream end of the gabion steps with a value of 74.4% which is 5.03% more than the solid steps.
-On the solid stepped spillway, the nondimensional residual head was 4.65, and for the same flow conditions, the average dimensionless residual head on the gabion steps was 4.21.
+Gabion steps, which comprise rock-filled rectangular baskets, offer a beneficial alternative to solid, impermeable steps in spillways owing to their economic advantages, easy implementation, stable water pressure reduction, and excellent energy dissipation.
+This study explored the hydraulic jump characteristics and rate of energy dissipation downstream of gabion-stepped spillways under different flow regimes.
+As the step configuration is critical to realizing an optimal hydraulic design, six stepped spillway models were evaluated in this study on a 26.6° slope (a 1:2 vertical:horizontal ratio), representing one solid-stepped spillway and five gabion-stepped spillways with different arrangements.
+The results indicated that in the nappe flow regime, seepage flow through the pores of the gabion aggregate and overflow passing the gabion steps increased the energy dissipation associated with a smaller sequent depth ratio, relative jump length, and roller length compared to solid, impermeable steps.
+In the skimming flow regime, smaller energy dissipation rates were measured downstream of the gabion steps, and when gabion was used for all steps, the sequent depth ratio, jump length, and roller length decreased by an average of 3.34 %, 8.61%, and 8.14%, respectively, compared to solid steps.
+The reduction in the hydraulic jump length depended on the flow regime and the gabion step arrangement.
+The maximum energy dissipation measured at the downstream end of a gabion-stepped spillway was 74.4%, which was 5.03% greater than that for the solid-stepped spillway.
+Finally, the average dimensionless residual head for the solid-stepped spillway was 4.65 compared to 4.21 for the gabion-stepped spillway under the same flow conditions.

+PRACTICAL APPLICATIONS (Optional):

+AUTHOR KEYWORDS (OPTIONAL): Gabion step, hydraulic jump, stepped spillway, nappe flow, skimming flow

 INTRODUCTION:

-Stepped spillways are a set of steps that start from the crest of a spillway and continue to its downstream chute.
-The steps artificially roughen the bed and dissipate energy more than other types of spillways.
-Consequently a lot of attention has been paid to this type of spillway in recent years.
-Included in this body of research is Rajaratnam (1990), Rice and Kadavy (1996), Chanson and Toombes (2002), Gonzalez and Chanson (2004), Felder and H (2014), and Ghaderi and Abbasi (2021).
-Also, in some studies such as Mero and Mitchell (2017), AlTalib, Mohammed, and Hayawi (2019), Felder, Geuzaine, Dewals, and Erpicum (2019), Ghaderi, Abbasi, Abraham, and Azamathulla (2020), and Ghaderi, Abbasi, and Di Francesco (2021), the influence of the chute slope and the number of steps, the evaluation of the scale effect, and the effect of the geometry of the steps on flow characteristics over the stepped spillway were evaluated..
+Stepped spillways contain a set of steps that begin at the crest of the spillway and continue to its downstream chute that artificially roughen the spillway bed to dissipate more energy than other spillway types.
+Consequently, considerable attention has been paid to this type of spillway in recent years (Rajaratnam 1990, Rice and Kadavy 1996, Chanson and Toombes 2002, Gonzalez and Chanson 2004, Felder and H 2014, Ghaderi and Abbasi 2021).
+Various studies have investigated the influence of the chute slope and number of steps, evaluated the scale effect, and determined the effects of step geometry on the flow characteristics over stepped spillways (Mero and Mitchell 2017, Al Talib et al. 2019, Felder et al. 2019, Ghaderi et al. 2020, Ghaderi et al. 2021).

-A simple and cost effective construction type of stepped spillway is the gabion-stepped spillway (see Figure 1), this spillway consists of rectangular baskets (often a galvanized steel mesh) filled with different-sized rocks (Stephenson, 1979).

-For low-to-medium head stepped spillways, gabions may be a suitable.
-They are stable, low cost, flexible, and porous (Chanson, 2001).
-The energy dissipation of the flow is high due to seepage flow through the porous body of the spillway, thereby reducing the need for a downstream stilling structure.
+The use of gabion steps, which are rectangular baskets (often made of a galvanized steel mesh) filled with rocks of various sizes (Stephenson 1979), provides a simple and cost-effective method for constructing stepped spillways (see Figure 1).
+Furthermore, gabions are stable, low cost, flexible, and porous (Chanson 2001).
+Notably, the energy dissipation of the flow over a gabion-stepped spillway is considerable owing to seepage flow through the porous bodies of the gabion steps, thereby reducing the need for a downstream stilling structure.
+Gabion steps may be particularly suitable for low-to-medium head stepped spillways.